Aging & Health A to Z

 Care & Treatment

-If you have high blood pressure, diabetes, or other conditions related to peripheral artery disease, your healthcare provider will also closely manage and monitor these conditions.
+Most cases of peripheral artery disease can be managed with lifestyle changes and medications.
+If you have diabetes, high blood pressure, or other conditions related to peripheral artery disease, your healthcare provider will work with you to closely manage and monitor these conditions.

 Medications that your healthcare provider may prescribe include: